naturalis/nba-docs/Netherlands Biodiversity API.rst

             - GET
             - GET
           * - *Searchable fields*
-            - all specimen document fields are queried
+            - `list of indexed specimen document fields for specimen name search`_ are queried.
+There is no overlap between this list and the list of

+selected fields for specimen seaerch.
-            - `list of selected specimen document fields for specimen name search`_ are queried.
-There is no overlap between this list and the list of selected fields for specimen seaerch.
+            - `list of indexed specimen document fields for specimen name search`_ can be queried.
+There is no overlap between this list and the list of

+selected fields for specimen seaerch.
           * - *Geospatial search*
             - Geosearch is available.
 Combined geo - free text search uses default the boolean operator AND.
 Sec geosearch is also possible.
             - Geosearch is available.
 Combined geo - indexed field search uses default the boolean operator AND.
 Sec geosearch is also possible.